Staircase to the Moon, Broome, Western Australia

 Embrace Broome’s pearling past

 In the late 19th century, Aboriginal, Malay, Chinese, Japanese, European and Filipino cultures combined to make Broome the pearling capital of the world.
 That multiculturalism survives to this day – as does the local pearling industry – and the two are celebrated in Shinju Matsuri (Japanese for “Festival of the Pearl”).
-This is the festival’s 47th year and its biggest yet, with arts, music, cultural and food events culminating in the fireworks and live performances of the Festival Finale in the Cable Beach Amphitheatre on 10 September.
+The festival, held annually in August/September, includes arts music, cultural and food events.

 “Many of the events have a carnival feel, but equally the festival is educational and informative, and great for teaching tourists about Broome’s history,” says the festival’s sponsorship and marketing manager, Tiffany Watson.
 “We’re a unique, multicultural town.
 Shinju Matsuri brings all the cultures together and celebrates their unique identities.”
 Many events are free, too.

-To explore Broome’s Indigenous culture, try the food, music and culture of A Taste of Broome (6 September) or take a short Yawuru Language Course (4-7 September).
-And for a poignant and unforgettable evening, decorate a lantern, write a message and cast it on the water in the Floating Lantern Matsuri (8 September).
+There are opportunities to explore Broome’s Indigenous culture through food and music, or you can take a short Yawuru Language Course.
+And for a poignant and unforgettable evening, decorate a lantern, write a message and cast it on the water in the Floating Lantern Matsuri.
 You can buy a VIP hamper, including lanterns, dinner and drinks.
 “It’s really quite moving and a lot of locals embrace it,” Watson says.

-From a Dragon Boat Regatta (9 September) to Opera on Cable Beach (8 September), Shinju Matsuri offers a program as eclectic as the people who have made Broome such a remarkable place in such an unforgettable location.
+From a Dragon Boat Regatta to Opera on Cable Beach, Shinju Matsuri offers a program as eclectic as the people who have made Broome such a remarkable place in such an unforgettable location.
 People sink into “Broome time” as soon as they get off the plane, says Durbridge.
 “The colours blow people away.
 The red dirt, the white sand of Cable Beach and the aqua water.
 It’s a beautiful town.”

 More articles like this